-The electrical trainee programme includes a contribution of up to £325 per week towards a salary for up to 20 weeks (£6,500) plus £4,000 towards the cost of short courses.
+Includes a contribution of up to £325 per week towards a salary for up to 20 weeks (£6,500) plus £4,000 towards the cost of short courses.
+Trainees must take part in both short course training and work-based learning for the funds to be claimed.

 "ScreenSkills have supported me by providing funding towards professional qualifications.
 So far, I’ve obtained my IPAF, 18th Edition Wiring Regulations and Building regulations.
 In the New Year I’m booked on to the Part P Domestic Installer training which will help towards becoming a fully qualified electrician.”